Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Data

 \subsubsection{Realistic Environments}

 A key step to making the images fully realistic is ensuring the galaxies are placed in the simulated image as they would be in \textit{HST} observations, including in realistic field environments \citep{bottrell_deep_2019}.
-We incorporate background sources and noise from the CANDELS mosaics by creating cutouts from the CANDELS mosaics that have no sources at the center.
-We then overlay our mock images on top of that section of sky.
+We incorporate background sources and noise from the CANDELS COSMOS field mosaics \citep{CANDELS} by \textbf{creating $100(1 + z)^{-1}$ kpc cutouts} from the mosaics that have no sources at the center. \textbf{A center pixel coordinate was randomly selected from the mosaic, and if any known source from \citet{barro_candelsshards_2019} was within 20 pixels in any direction \textbf{in the F160W mosaic}, it was discarded. \revtwo{20 pixels corresponds to $\sim 10$kpc at $z\sim1$.
+We want background sources to be allowed close enough to potentially look like false close pairs, e.g., pairs that are near on the sky but not in redshift separation, while avoiding placing galaxies directly on top of each other.
+10kpc is twice the minimum separation used for close pairs in CANDELS by \citep{duncan_observational_2019}, and roughly the size of a high mass galaxy at $z\sim1$ in HST imaging \citep{van_der_wel_3d-hstcandels_2014}.} Additionally, the image had to be positioned so that all pixels contained the sky, and thus we were not choosing a background center right at the edge of the mosaic.} We then overlay our mock images on top of that section of sky.
 Therefore, the noise is truly that of CANDELS imaging, and there are real background CANDELS galaxies and foreground stars in our images, an essential piece for our network to be able to distinguish from the central mergers.
 All of the main steps to make an example mock image in the F814W filter can be seen in Figure~\ref{fig:hstize}.